 Ammunition and Gunpowder: Call your local police department on their non-emergency line to see if they accept unwanted or defective ammo.
 Local weapon and sporting goods stores may also accept these items.
 Scrap metal recyclers may accept spent and cleaned brass shells for recycling.

-Appliances, small: Small household electronic appliances like vacuums, toasters, blenders, hair dryers, coffee makers, and microwaves can be brought to
+Appliances, small: Small household electronic appliances like vacuums, toasters, blenders, hair dryers, coffee makers, and microwaves that are clean and in good working order can be donated to thrift stores.
+Items for recycling can be brought to Kane County Recycling Centers.

 Municipal waste haulers generally accept and collect white goods, but contracts vary considerably regarding when/how often these items are accepted and how much is charged.
 Find your hauler contact information here to find out about curbing a large appliance.